-In an opinion poll conducted during Russia’s invasion of Ukraine, Romanians who perceive the country goes in the right direction has almost doubled in a month.
-The situation seems to remind Romania the protection the European Union and NATO provide.
+In an opinion poll conducted during Russia’s invasion of Ukraine, Romanians who perceive the country goes in the right direction have almost doubled in a month.
+The situation seems to remind Romania of the protection the European Union and NATO provide.

-The first opinion poll in Romania since the start of the invasion of Ukraine by Russian troops shows that the perception of Romanians on their country has improved.
+The first opinion poll in Romania since the start of the invasion of Ukraine by Russian troops shows that the perception of Romanians of their country has improved.

-In early January and February, 18%-20% of Romanians considered the country was heading toward the right direction while 74%-77% thought Romania was going in the wrong direction.
+In early January and February, 18%-20% of Romanians considered the country was heading in the right direction while 74%-77% thought Romania was going in the wrong direction.

-This improvement in the perception of Romania’s future is “the biggest surprise” of the poll Remus Stefureac, head of INSCOP, explains on a Facebook post.
+This improvement in the perception of Romania’s future is “the biggest surprise” of the poll Remus Stefureac, head of INSCOP, explains in a Facebook post.

 Stefureac sees that “the desperate situation in Ukraine” revealed the real benefits of Romania’s current position.
 “Russia’s aggression has reminded many of us how important our membership in NATO and the E.U. is to protect our peace, tranquility, life and what this umbrella of security and development means for the right direction of the country.”